kunyora/kunyora-website/docs/router_component.md

 Ideally, we are suppose to code split at the route level within the `Notification` component using the `Connector` component.
 However, you can check up our series of tutorials for an example of how to achieve this purpose.

-Run your application and see the beauty in using the `react-lasa`.
+Run your application and see the beauty in using the `react-kunyora`.
 Please check out the [Router Api reference](router_component_api_overview.md) for an overview of ythe component.